ascott1/ethical-web-dev/web-apps-for-everyone/02-progressive-enhancement.md

 <script async src="app.js">
 ```

-This allows gives our user's the opportunity to download and cacher the application's JavaScript, while not impacting the peformance or requirement on a mostly static page.
+This allows gives our user's the opportunity to download and cacher the application's JavaScript, while not impacting the performance or requirement on a mostly static page.

 You may be thinking, "but I want to build *modern* web applications and these are old techniques!"
 Certainly these techniques feel out of sync with the approaches of some of the popular JavaScript frameworks, but recently we've seen the most popular web application approaches trend back towards a progressive enhancement model.